ietf-wg-cellar/ebml-specification/specification.markdown

 EBML Element Type | Signed Integer :-----------------|:--------------
 Endianness        | Big-endian
-Definition        | A Signed Integer stores an integer (meaning that it can be written without a fractional component) which may be negative, positive, or zero.
-Signed Integers MUST be stored with two's complement notation with the leftmost bit being the sign bit.
-Because EBML limits Signed Integers to 8 octets in length a Signed Element may store a number from −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.
 Length            | A Signed Integer Element MUST declare a length from zero to eight octets.
 If the EBML Element is not defined to have a `default` value, then a Signed Integer Element with a zero-octet length represents an integer value of zero.
+Definition        | A Signed Integer stores an integer (meaning that it can be written without a fractional component) which could be negative, positive, or zero.
+Signed Integers MUST be stored with two's complement notation with the leftmost bit being the sign bit.
+Because EBML limits Signed Integers to 8 octets in length a Signed Element stores a number from −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.

 EBML Element Type | Unsigned Integer :-----------------|:-----------------
 Endianness        | Big-endian
-Definition        | An Unsigned Integer stores an integer (meaning that it can be written without a fractional component) which may be positive or zero.
-Because EBML limits Unsigned Integers to 8 octets in length an unsigned Element may store a number from 0 to 18,446,744,073,709,551,615.
 Length            | A Unsigned Integer Element MUST declare a length from zero to eight octets.
 If the EBML Element is not defined to have a `default` value, then an Unsigned Integer Element with a zero-octet length represents an integer value of zero.
+Definition        | An Unsigned Integer stores an integer (meaning that it can be written without a fractional component) which could be positive or zero.
+Because EBML limits Unsigned Integers to 8 octets in length an unsigned Element stores a number from 0 to 18,446,744,073,709,551,615.

 EBML Element Type | Float
 :-----------------|:------